Costco competitors are other wholesale retailer stores and supermarkets.

 The company also has its own brands that it sells in-store, these include Heritage Farms, The Kroger Brand, and Private Selection.

-The company is listed on the New York Stock Exchange under the ticker symbol KR.
+The Kroger Company is listed on the New York Stock Exchange under the ticker symbol KR.

-They are included in the stock market index the S and P 500 component.
+Kroger is included in the stock market index S&P 500.

 In 2019, the revenue for the company was $121.16 billion and operating income was $2.67 billion.